 - Timing is everything

 Although consistency is important, you should be careful not to spend too long online, to the detriment of everything else.
 So deciding on a maximum time to spend each day is vital – set an egg-timer and stick to it, social media can be a seductive time-waster if you let it!
 However, that said, how often should you post content?
 It seems that this has become an art form, with differing opinions depending on numerous factors.
 As this can be complicated, it helps to use resources such as Hootsuite, Tweetdeck or Buffer to schedule your messages, remembering to plan posts for your followers in other time zones too.
-However, when picking the best times to speak to the world, it’s worth considering stats on peak usage times, to grab maximum attention.
+However, when picking the best times to speak to the world, it’s worth investing in your analytics and considering stats on peak usage times, to grab maximum attention.
 For example, engagement is apparently 18% higher on Thursdays and Fridays, and a Facebook post at 7.00pm receives more clicks than at 8.00pm, but the highest social media traffic is midweek at 1.00–3.00pm.
 However, if you want to reach Millennials, why not motivate them with a morning message?
 As 48% of 18–34-year-olds reportedly access Facebook when they wake up – 28% before even getting out of bed!

 - Fantastic Facebook features